 Holy moly.
 EASTER.
 It was once January, and now it’s time for EASTER.
-I wanted to get a head start on the decor this year and was just waiting for St. Patrick’s Day to be over so I could unleash the egg fest upon you.
+I know that it’s basically been crickets over here since I returned from Palm Springs.
+And I’ll explain everything v v soon, okay?
+But there’s no time to waste with the Easter posts!
+If you’re unsure of how to decorate for Easter, you’re not alone.
+Bunnies can be cute and all, but sometimes you’re looking for something… else.
 That’s okay, right?
-I know that Easter is filled with pastels, but today, I’ve partnered with Astrobrights Papers and their Colorize Your Easter campaign to share a super bright and colorful DIY Geometric Paper Easter Egg.
-Remember this little sneak peek on Instagram?
+I know that Easter is filled with pastels, but I’m sharing a super bright and colorful DIY Geometric Paper Easter Egg.
+Remember this little sneak peek on Instagram from way back when?
 Well, we put all the paper triangles to good use!
 It’s all about the neon, I tell you.

-- Astrobrights Papers in 4 colors (I used Rocket Red, Plasma Pink, Pulsar Pink, and Fireball Fuchsia)
+- Cardstock or Heavy Paper in 4 colors (I used Astrobrights Paper in Rocket Red, Plasma Pink, Pulsar Pink, and Fireball Fuchsia)

 - Double-sided Tape